 Despite current federal1 and Québec2 legislation that makes medical assistance in dying (MAID) legal, there continues to be uncertainty among some physicians about their rights and obligations, and the processes to be followed in this area.
 Indeed, in the first 18 months following the June 2016 amendments to the relevant sections of Criminal Code of Canada, the CMPA received over one thousand enquiries from members about this developing issue.

-The uncertainty felt by physicians is due, in part, to a lack of clarity surrounding the definition of certain requirements for MAID, such as “reasonably foreseeable death,” which is currently the subject of court challenges.
+The uncertainty felt by physicians is due, in part, to a lack of clarity surrounding the definition of certain requirements for MAID, such as “reasonably foreseeable death.”
 There is also a potential for the law to evolve as it relates to conscientious objection, advanced directives, mature minors, and mental health diagnoses, among other aspects.
 The CMPA continues to monitor decisions and guidance by courts, governments, regulatory authorities (Colleges), and medical associations and federations as new issues and concerns emerge.

 Case example: Patient with ALS requests MAID

 A 45-year-old patient with ALS requests MAID.
 She lives in a rural community where very few physicians are comfortable being involved in MAID.

 She is not yet at the “end of life”—her treating physicians believe she could live another four years.
 However, she is concerned she could choke on her saliva and die at any time.
 She is not currently experiencing intolerable physical suffering, but is suffering severe psychological and emotional distress.
 She has a history of mental health issues.